vmware-tanzu/velero/design/cli-install-changes.md

 The Velero server will start up, verify that the deployment is running, that all CRDs were found, and log a message that it is waiting for a BSL to be configured. at this point, other operations, such as configuring restic, will be allowed.
 Velero should keep track of its status, ie, if it is ready to create backups or not.
 This could be a field `ServerStatus` added to `ServerStatusRequest`.
 Possible values could be [ready|waiting]. "ready" would mean there is at least 1 valid BSL, and "waiting" would be anything but that.

-When adding/configuring a BSL or VSL, we can approach it in one of two ways:
-1) at the time of creating a location, verify if there is a valid, corresponding plugin.
-If there isn't, don't allow creation.
-2) allow creating locations, and continuously verify if there is a corresponding, valid plugin.
+When adding/configuring a BSL or VSL, we will allow creating locations, and continuously verify if there is a corresponding, valid plugin.
 When a valid match is found, mark the BSL/VSL as "ready".
-This would require adding a field to the BSL/VSL to keep track of its status, possibly: [ready|waiting].
+This would require adding a field to the BSL/VSL, or using the existing `Phase` field, and keep track of its status, possibly: [ready|waiting].

 With the first approach: the server would transition into "ready" (to create backups) as soon as there is one BSL.
 It would require a set sequence of actions, ie, first install the plugin, only then the user can successfully configure a BSL.